-From the explicit form of the inner product $\ave{\cdot ,\cdot }$ (Equ.~\ref{innerprod}), one recognises that the completion of $\mc F_k$ with respect to it (that is, once zero norm vectors have been modded out) is the $0$-to-$k$-particle subspace of the symmetric Fock space $\hat{\mc F}$ built from the single particle space Hilbert space $V$ completed with the inner product $\ave{\a,\b} = \tr(\rho \a^\dagger \b)$.
-The same construction can be done with respect to the state $\mc D(\rho)$ instead of $\rho$, yielding the spaces $\mc F_k'$ and limiting Fock space $\hat{\mc F}'$.
+From the explicit form of the limiting inner product (Equ.~\ref{innerprod}), one recognises that the completion of $\mc F_k$ with respect to it (that is, once zero norm vectors have been modded out) is the $0$-to-$k$-particle subspace of the symmetric Fock space $\hat{\mc F}$ built from the single particle space Hilbert space $V$ with the inner product $\tr(\rho \a^\dagger \b)$.
+Indeed, let $a_\a$ denotes the annihilation operators on $\hat{\mc F}$ satisfying $[a_\a,a_\b^\dagger] = \tr(\rho \a^\dagger \b) \one$, and let $\phi(\a) = a_\a + a^\dagger_\a$.
+Consider the normally ordered displacement (Weyl) operators, also called {\em vertex operators},